-Paying For The Action Scene: The group of Claymores sent to hunt down Theresa find the inn she is staying at, and hand the innkeeper a bag of money.
+Paying for the Action Scene: The group of Claymores sent to hunt down Teresa find the inn she is staying at, and hand the innkeeper a bag of money.
 The innkeeper protests that it's too much - for that amount of money, you could buy the entire inn.
 You can probably guess that it ends up being fair compensation.

 People Puppets: Galatea's 'Yoki Manipulation' lets her do this to other Claymores (Clarice), Awakened Beings (Dauf) and even the projectiles he shoots.

 Personality Powers : The Offensive Type Claymore (who tries to kill their opponent as fast as possible) and the Defensive type claymore (who just try to survive each encounter) regenerating at different rates—the Offensive type is unable to regrow limbs, but is stronger and more aggressive.
 Personality Powers become more prominent when they awaken: Revenge obsessed Claymores tend towards massive lethal implements, loyal ones tend towards wings, etc.

 Picky People Eater: Youma and Awakened Beings are implied to eat human flesh in general, but they are absolutely nuts for "innards" — that is, stomaches, intestines, kidneys, livers and the other sundry organs that make up the entrails.
 Most of the times that Youma feeding habits are brought up, people specifically talk about the Youma eating innards, or the Youma itself rants that it wants to feast on innards.